JDilrew/zest-cafe/v1-file-hunter/README.md

 # haste-map

-If you want to test the dirtyTests in the haste-map, you can simply add an unused import to the test file.
+If you want to test the staleTests in the haste-map, you can simply add an unused import to the test file.